liserman/archiveRetriever/README.md

 The `scrape_urls` function is the main function of the `ArchiveRetriever` package.
 The function takes a memento of the Internet Archive and a XPath (or CSS) vector as obligatory inputs and results in a tibble with the content scraped using the XPath/CSS selectors.
-There is one important point to consider when entering the *Paths* for
-scraping: The option only takes named vectors, in order to provide meaningful column names for the resulting tibbles.
+Similarly to `retrieve_links`, the limitation to Internet Archive mementos in `scrape_urls` can be disabled using the option *nonArchive = TRUE*.
+There is one important point to consider when entering the *Paths* for scraping: The option only takes named vectors, in order to provide meaningful column names for the resulting tibbles.

 ``` r
 nytimes_article <- scrape_urls(Urls = "http://web.archive.org/web/20201001004918/https://www.nytimes.com/2020/09/30/opinion/biden-trump-2020-debate.html",